Family Sues Airline After Freak In-Flight Accident Severs Part Of Baby’s Finger

-A family has filed suit against a major Australian airline after an alleged in-flight accident caused a baby to lose part of his finger.
+A family has filed suit against a major Australian airline after a supposed in-flight accident caused a baby to lose part of his finger.

-The parents of 2-year-old Cameron Dela Cruz were on-board a Qantas Airbus flight with their son from Manila, Philippines, to their home in Sydney on January 14 when, according to a Fox News report, a TV set nestled in the backseat of a fellow flyer fell out of its compartment and landed on the toddler’s hand as he rested it on an nearby armrest.
+The parents of 2-year-old Cameron Dela Cruz were on-board a Qantas Airbus flight with their son from Manila, Philippines to their home in Sydney on January 14 when, according to a FOX News report, a TV set nestled in the backseat of a fellow flyer fell out of its compartment and landed on the toddler’s hand as he rested it on an nearby armrest.

 Family sues @Qantas for boy’s lost finger https://t.co/NOEGE0Z2DR#News #Australia